Farewell to Hastings Entertainment stores

 Hastings Entertainment - 1968-2016

 Founded in Amarillo, Texas in 1968, Hastings had been struggling for years against the constantly changing tides of media consumption.
 Competition from online retailers like Amazon, the growth of streaming and downloading services for music and movies, and the popularity of electronic reading devices meant that Hastings faced major losses in all of their main merchandise areas.
 They did attempt to shed their old fashioned "Music and Video Store" image in recent years, changing their product lines and trying to re-invent Hastings as a "pop culture destination" with an emphasis on toys, t-shirts, collectibles and merchandise related to films/TV, music, comic books and video games, but unfortunately it wasn't enough to stop the bleeding.
 The company filed for bankruptcy protection in June of 2016 and the chain was put up for sale, but when no buyer was found Hastings announced that they would begin final liquidation proceedings in July.
-By Halloween 2016, Hastings will be just a memory.
+By Halloween 2016, Hastings was just a memory.

 Hastings Superstores' "Reboot" Came Too Little, Too Late